 The peacock butterfly is one of the most common garden butterflies, found throughout lowland England and Wales, though it is rarer in Scotland.

 Peacock caterpillars are black, covered with short spines and speckled with white spots.
-They are usually found on stinging nettles.
+They are usually found on stinging nettles, and also use hop as a food plant.